motin/federated-learning-v2-study-addon/docs/TESTPLAN.md

 **Correct branches and weights**

 * Make sure that the branches and weights in the add-on configuration ([../src/studySetup.js](../src/studySetup.js)) corresponds to the branch weights of the Experimenter entry.
-(Note that for practical reasons, the implementation uses 7 branches instead of the 5 defined study branches.
+(They don't need to be verbatim identically named, but at least correspond to the same weights.
+Note that for practical reasons, the implementation uses 7 branches instead of the 5 defined study branches.
 The study branches that separate use different populations for training and validation corresponding to separate branches in the implementation)

 ### Note: checking "sent Telemetry is correct"

 * Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
 This will display Shield (loading/telemetry) log output from the add-on.
-* To inspect the (unencrypted) contents individual telemetry packets, set `shieldStudy.logLevel` to `all`.
-This permits debug-level shield-add-on log output in the browser console.
-Note that this may negatively affect the performance of Firefox.
 * To see the actual payloads, go to `about:telemetry` -> Click `current ping` -> Select `Archived ping data` -> Ping Type `pioneer-study` -> Choose a payload -> Raw Payload

 See [TELEMETRY.md](./TELEMETRY.md) for more details on what pings are sent by this add-on.